Decade of Centenaries Arts Project Awards 2021

-- A newly-composed sound track that evocatively and imaginatively accompanies the monologues.
-This music will be woven into the recording in a sensitive manner, receding and intensifying in keeping with the varying mood of the track.
-Written and arranged by Tim Collins the track will be recorded by accomplished and highly respected musicians, Sharon and Eimear Howley.
+- A newly-composed sound track that evocatively and imaginatively accompanied the monologues.
+This music was woven into the recording in a sensitive manner, receding and intensifying in keeping with the varying mood of the track.
+Written and arranged by Tim Collins the track was recorded by accomplished and highly respected musicians, Sharon and Eimear Howley.

 Marie Connole – Irrepressible Women of Clare